dtonhofer/prolog_notes/swipl_datatypes/README.md

 [Abstract Data Types](https://en.wikipedia.org/wiki/Data_type#Abstract_data_types) or opaque data types.
 (except maybe the Dictionary of SWI Prolog and the "blobs" hiding some system facility like sockets etc.)

-Structure is given by arranging instances of the primitive datatypes into a graph of arbitrary depth, including depth zero, forming a **term**.
+Structure is given by arranging instances of the primitive data types into a graph of arbitrary depth, including depth zero, forming a **term**.
 That graph is generally acyclic, and generally a tree.
 Once created, a graph cannot be changed, but if it has leaves that are "uninstantiated" (leaves which I call "fresh terms"), the graph can grow at those leaves over time as new terms are grafted onto those places.
 Once all the "fresh terms" remain, the term is called **ground**.
 Prolog **variables**